mlcommons/algorithmic-efficiency/docker/README.md

 - `-s` submission_path: path to submission file on container filesystem.
 If this flag is set, the container will run a submission, so it is required for running a submission.
 - `-t` tuning_search_space: path to file containing tuning search space on container filesystem.
 Required for running a submission.
 - `-e` experiment_name: name of experiment.
 Required for running a submission.
-- `-w` workload: can be 'imagenet_resnet', 'imagenet_jax', 'librispeech_deepspeech', 'librispeech_conformer', 'ogbg', 'wmt', 'fastmri'.
+- `-w` workload: can be 'imagenet_resnet', 'imagenet_jax', 'librispeech_deepspeech', 'librispeech_conformer', 'ogbg', 'wmt', 'fastmri' or 'criteo'.
 Required for running a submission.
 - `-b` debugging_mode: can be true or false.
 If `-b ` (debugging_mode) is `true'` the main process on the container will persist after finishing the submission runner.